 To read more about diamond cut, you can check our detailed diamond cut article.

 The modern adoption of carat as the unit of measurement for diamond weight was formalized in 1907 and the Fourth General Conference on Weights and Measures.
 At the conference it was agreed that a diamond carat would equal 200 milligrams and this has become the universally accepted measurement of a diamond’s weight.

 But it’s only about the weights, so don’t always look for a diamond with higher carat weights, because the most important part is the cut, take a look at this.

 As you can see from the diamond cut graphic (thanks to James Allen for use of this graphic) you can have 3 diamonds that are all exactly the same carat weight but they appear very different in terms of size (the surface area that is visible to the eye) and also reflect light very differently.
 When buying a diamond you want to make sure you are getting the one that balances these 2 and offers the best overall cut rather than the highest overall carat weight.

 To read more about diamond carat, you can check our detailed diamond carat article.

 Step Six: Where to Buy an Engagement Ring

 To answer these two questions, we’ve detailed an article about buying diamonds online, but to make it quicker, here are some quick thoughts about shopping online vs. traditional retail stores:

-- A lot of trustworthy websites show you the exact high resolution image for your diamond, so that you can check all the details in the diamond before making a decisions.
+- A lot of trustworthy websites show you the exact high-resolution image for your diamond, so that you can check all the details in the diamond before making a decision.

-- Shopping online gives you the more than better prices, but it also provides you with wider selection that -mostly- any jewelry retailer can have, not to mention the “no pressure” while shopping online, you don’t need to be on a rush to buy NOW, take your time, search online, compare, and then buy at your convenience.
+- Shopping online gives you more than better prices, as well as it also provides you with a wider selection than -mostly- any jewelry retailer can have, not to mention the “no pressure” while shopping online, you don’t need to be on a rush to buy NOW, take your time, search online, compare, and then buy at your convenience.